Electronic/fiber artwork by Phillip Stearns

 They spend a good 20 years together in the New Country, and he is much respected in the community despite his never quite eradicated German accent, which at first offends some people in his congregation because they have lost brothers, fathers, and sons on account of Hitler's ambitions.
 Annette is respected, too, but that is not surprising.
 The French hadn't offended anyone very deeply of late.

 The last words he says to her before he dies are these: "Vous voyez comme une déesse."
-Then she laughs and cries and believes that she has loved him all along, that dashing, formerly blond man who once made her tremble with such fear.
+Then she laughs and cries and believes she has loved him all along, that dashing, formerly blond man who once made her tremble with such fear.